 Black Birch Canyon

-U.S. Forest Service photograph taken by Al Tait on July 19, 1979; retake by Charles E. Kay on May 12, 2004 - - Photo No. 5296-29.
+U.S. Forest Service photograph taken by W.P.
+Cottam on August 21, 1948 and Al Tait on July 19, 1979.
+Retake by Charles E. Kay on May 12, 2004 - - Photo No. 5296-26.
 Original photographs, negatives, and narrative reports held in the range files on the Panguitch Ranger District, Dixie National Forest, Panguitch, UT.

 Mountain Brush, Oakbrush, Sagebrush, Pinyon, Juniper, Conifer

 South West: Section 15, Range 4 West, Township 38 South; UTM of Transect starting point 392750 E, 4151050 N; elevation 7,160 ft.